-The Original Notes have been, and the Exchange Notes will be, issued solely by Charter.
-None of our equity holders, directors, officers, employees or affiliates, including Paul G. Allen, will be an obligor or guarantor under the Notes, and the Indentures governing the Notes expressly provide that these parties will not have any liability for our obligations under the Notes or the Indentures or any claim based on, in respect of, or by reason of, such obligations, and that by accepting the Notes, each holder of the Notes waives and releases all such liability as consideration for issuance of the Notes.
-Our equity holders, including Mr. Allen, will also be free to hold investments in or manage other entities, including other cable companies, and holders of Notes will have no recourse against those other entities or their assets.
+The notes will be issued solely by Charter Communications Holdings, LLC and Charter Communications Holdings Capital Corporation.
+None of our equity holders, directors, officers, employees or affiliates, including Paul G. Allen, will be an obligor or guarantor under the notes, and the indentures governing the notes expressly provide that these parties will not have any liability for our obligations under the notes or the indentures or any claim based on, in respect of, or by reason of, such obligations, and that by accepting the notes, each holder of the notes waives and releases all such liability as consideration for issuance of the notes.
+Our equity holders, including Mr. Allen, will also be free to hold investments in or manage other entities, including other cable companies, and holders of notes will have no recourse against those other entities or their assets.
 There should be no expectation that Mr. Allen or our other equity holders will, in the future, fund our operations or deficits.
 See "Description of Notes -- No Personal Liability of Directors, Officers, Employees, Members and Stockholders."